 The lead-based paint program remediates homes, making them lead-free and reducing the residents' exposure to lead-based paint.
 The program fell short of the expected goal for the program year because a new procurement agreement is pending.
-The program is currently working to execute the agreement and is expected to resume repair work in the next program year.
+The program is currently working to execute the agreement and is expected to achieve its goals for the next program year.